bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

 ## Beanstalk

-- AWS Elastic Beanstalk: is a developer centric view of deployinh an application on AWS
+- AWS Elastic Beanstalk: is a developer centric view of deploying an application on AWS
     - managed service
     - just the application code is the responsibility of the developer
     - 3 architecture models: